AustralianBioCommons/2025-ABACBS-workshop/_episodes/27-function_annotation.md

 1. Upload our predicted PDB structure by **leaving the input fields blank.**
 2. Select **Run all** to execute search for annotated structures using SPfast.
 3. **Wait ~3 minutes** for the file upload prompt to appear under the 3rd cell and upload your predicted structure (`sample0_alphafold2.pdb`).
+4. SPfast will take about ~7 minutes after uploading the query structure.

 > ## Input form
 > {% raw %}